sayanee/radio-amateur-exam-notes/05_power_supply_units.md

 - **Half wave rectification** will allow current flow through the load during the positive half cycles
 - **Full wave rectification** will allow current flow through the load during both positive and negative cycles
-- **Diode bridge configuration** circuit allows a full wave rectification
+- **Diode bridge configuration** circuit allows for full wave rectification of an input AC souce
+- **Voltage Regulators** are circuits that help to maintain a constant voltage output

 ## Diagrams